 The terms for their American Express Gold Personal card, for example, read like this:

 This offer is only available to new American Express® Gold Rewards Cardmembers.
 For current or former American Express®Gold Rewards Cardmembers, we may approve your application, but you will not be eligible for the welcome bonus.
 Offer subject to change.

 I’ve looked at several American Express cards and their clauses run along the same lines, including business cards as you can see from their statement below:

 To qualify for a Welcome Bonus of 40,000 points you must have at least $5,000 in net purchases posted to your account in your first 3 months of Card membership.
 Account must be in good standing.
 This offer is not applicable to holders of an existing American Express Small Business Card product.
+Speaking of business, if you’re managing a surgical type of business and you need help in maximizing your ROI, visit Surgeon’s Advisor‘s website now.
 When we stop offering the Welcome Bonus, we reserve the right to accept applications but you will not be eligible for the Welcome Bonus.

 What are the risks of credit churning?

 Let’s just say you can get into a lot of financial trouble if you don’t play your cards right.
 Credit card churning requires a certain type of personality and near obsessiveness with for detail, for someone to get it right.

 Churners juggle several cards at the same time which is no mean feat.
 Remember you have to meet the minimum spending requirements for each card, keep track of any adjustments in the reward programs, and be on the lookout for new card offers – all this while making sure your payments are up to date for all the cards.